deepskystacker/DSS/Installers/README.txt

 1. Bug fix - correct handling of file types (TIFF/FITS) in DeepSkyStackerCL for intermediate and final files

-2. Bug fix - correct handling of Stacking Mode (Standard/Mosaic/Intersection/Custom
+2. Bug fix - correct handling of Stacking Mode (Standard/Mosaic/Intersection/Custom)

 3. Bug fix - unable to select a custom rectangle immediately after opening image file

 4. Bug fix - fileids in filelist files were being incorrectly written as ANSI not UTF8

+5. Bug fix - the selection for a custom rectangle was not always visible

 Welcome to DeepSkyStacker 5.1.1
 ===============================